-Heiltsuk Territory encompasses 16, 658 square kilometres of land as well as extensive nearshore and offshore waters.
-The territorial boundaries are defined by six Heiltsuk tribal groups and extend out into national waters.
+Heiltsuk Territory encompasses 16,658 square kilometres of land, and extensive nearshore and offshore waters.
+The territorial boundaries are defined by six Heiltsuk tribal groups and extend into national waters.
 According to nuyem or oral tradition, the Heiltsuk have had a relationship with these rich and productive lands and waters for countless generations.

 Nuxalk Ancestral Territory

 Nuxalk Ancestral Territory includes 18,000 square kilometres of land as well as significant marine territory.
 Large watersheds draining several rivers and streams, deep valleys and fjords, and glaciated peaks of the Pacific Coast Range Mountains characterize the territory.

 Wuikinuxv Territory is made up of both land and marine areas, with the land portion totaling almost 7,000 square kilometres and the marine portion totaling over 200 square kilometres.
 The territory is characterized by a significant lake network, temperate rain forests, deep valleys, and glaciated peaks of the Pacific Coast Range Mountains.